Click here to view related articles.

 Padding

 Controls the padding around the Footer region.
-The default settings make it so the footer begins immediately after the last event listing in the e-mail.
+The default settings make it so the footer begins immediately after the last event listing in the email.

 Separator Width